GenomicsAotearoa/shell-for-bioinformatics/docs/1_download_data.md

         ```

         * Doing a Google search for `std::bad_alloc` will take us to [this official reference documentation](https://en.cppreference.com/w/cpp/memory/new/bad_alloc)
-        * Expand the search a bit more with `BedTools std::bad_alloc` which will return [this reported issue on Biostarts](https://www.biostars.org/p/377676/) as the first result
+        * Expand the search a bit more with `BedTools std::bad_alloc` which will return [this reported issue on Biostarts](https://www.biostars.org/p/377676/) as the first result.

+    !!! quote ""

+        `std::bad_alloc` is the C++ error code for when a new operator tries to allocate something, but fails.
+As C++ cannot dynamically   allocate memory, the lack of memory is the most common cause.

+    So, it's quite difficult avoid the temptation  to throw more memory at this process and re-run it.
+In fact, it was re-ran with 0.5TB of memory as a sanity check which triggered the same error.

+    As it turned out, true cause for this failed process was the input **.bed** file was corrupted.  🕵️‍♀️